davidjbuchanan/MS4-LiveStrong/README.md

 View the blog list
 - This is a C**R**UD feature:
 - on the *blog list* page, all blog entries are displayed with a heading, datestamp, author and partial text.
 The full text can be accessed and read on the *blog detail* page once clicking the blog title.
-- only authenticated users can access this app feature

 Comment on a blog post
 - This is a **C**RUD feature:
 - on the *blog detail* page, a user can comment on a blog post leaving email namr and comment details.
 This will be appended beneath the blog post in the *blog detail* page.
-- only authenticated staff users can access this app feature
+- only authenticated users can access this app feature

 Draft a blog post
 - This is a **C**RUD feature:
 - Using the navbar a user can navigate to an *add post* page, which is a form, there they can author a post which will be held in draft until published by a superuser.
-- only the authenticated superuser can access this app feature
+- only the authenticated staff can access this app feature

 View and publish a blog post
 - This is a **C**R**U**D feature: